LorincNagy/WorkbookApp/README.md

 ## Development server

+You can run the command ng serve from here: WorkbookApp\WorkbookApp\Frontend>.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+This command starts a development server.
+To view your application, navigate to http://localhost:4200/ in your browser.
+The application will automatically reload if you make any changes to the source files.

 ## Code scaffolding